Blue-footed booby: Brood hierarchy due to asynchronous hatching

-The blue-footed booby lays one to three eggs in one nest at a time, although 80% of nests only contain two eggs.
+The blue-footed booby lays one to three eggs in one nest at a time; 80% of nests contain exactly two eggs.
 Eggs are laid five days apart.
 After the first egg is laid, it is immediately incubated, which results in a difference in chick hatching times.
 The first chick hatches four days before the other, so it receives a four-day head start in growth compared to its younger sibling.
 This asynchronous hatching serves many purposes.
 First, it spaces out the difficult time period in rearing during which newborn chicks are too feeble to accept regurgitated food.
 In addition, it reduces the chance that parents will suffer total brood loss to predators such as the milk snake.

 Asynchronous hatching may also reduce sibling rivalry.
 Experimentally manipulated synchronous broods produced more aggressive chicks; chicks in asynchronous broods were less violent.
 This pattern of behavior arguably occurs through a clearly established brood hierarchy in asynchronously hatched siblings.
 Although asynchronous hatching is not vital for the formation of brood hierarchies (the experimentally synchronous broods established them, as well), it does aid in efficient brood reduction when food levels are low.
 Subordinate chicks in asynchronous broods die more quickly, thus relieving the parents of the burden of feeding both offspring when resources are insufficient to properly do so.